-- 4.6.3 Where contributions in respect of a Member are linked to his or her earnings, the assumptions set out in Part 3 require allowance for earnings (and hence for contributions) to increase in future. - 4.6.4 Illustrations must also assume that the Member's contracted-out status as at the Illustration date relevant to the Scheme will continue to Retirement date, or State pension age if earlier.
-However, Providers who wish to do so may take account of any subsequent decision by the Member to change contracted-out status.
-(See paragraph 19.)
+- 4.6.3 Where contributions in respect of a Member are linked to his or her earnings, the assumptions set out in Part 3 require allowance for earnings (and hence for contributions) to increase in future. - 4.6.4 Where a Member is contracted-out at the Illustration date, Illustrations must assume that the Member will cease to be contracted-out until no later than the earliest of the Abolition date, Retirement date, and attainment of State pension age.
+Providers who wish to do so may assume the Member ceases to be contracted-out on or after the Illustration date.